-Specifies whether to attempt to determine a postal code centroid when an address-level geocode cannot be determined.

-Yes, determine a postal code centroid when an address-level centroid cannot be determined.
-Default.
+Option Name Description Geographic centroid Specifies whether to attempt to determine a geographic region centroid when an address-level geocode cannot be determined.
+Postal centroid Specifies whether to attempt to determine a postal code centroid when an address-level geocode cannot be determined.